labcodes/django-react-boilerplate/README.md

 - rename the folder to match your project name;
 - move the folder to your preferred folder;
 - start a new git repository;
+- add `nvm use` to the end of your `bin/activate` script, so that you're always using nvm whenever the virtualenv is active;
 - check `project/settings.py` for variables that need to be customized (PWA related, for example).